spring-epfl/zksk/README.md

 &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prover ------ response -----> Verifier

-After which the Verifier locally *verifies* i.e locally recomputes a pseudo-commitment from the challenge and the responses, and compares it to the actual commitment.
+After which the Verifier locally *verifies* i.e recomputes a pseudo-commitment from the challenge and the responses, and compares it to the received commitment.

 In the case of a **non-interactive (NI) proof** the Prover
 - commits
 - generates a deterministic challenge by hashing the commitment and all the public information
 - responds as if this challenge had been sent by a Verifier
 - outputs the challenge and the response.

  A verifier can then compute the pseudo-commitment, hash it with the public information and assert he indeed obtains the challenge.
 Note that this verification relies on cryptographic hash function properties : it is very unlikely to find R' such that hash(R' + *fixed_string* ) is equal to hash(R + *fixed_string*), i.e if a pseudo-commitment is indeed a pre-image of the challenge, it is the actual commitment almost surely.

+If the proof uses a precommitment, it is generated and processed as a preliminary round before generating and processing the commitment.

 #### A look at the variables
 - The `challenge` is common to a whole protocol.
 In the case of the Or Proof, subchallenges are drawn i.e each subproof runs (simulated or not) with its own challenge.
 > This explains the constraint about reoccuring secrets in and out of an Or statement : we know a malicious Verifier can retrieve a secret which appear under several challenges and a unique commitment.
 A solution is to change the statement syntax into a canonical form, where the Or are on top of the tree.
 - The `randomizers` are the random values used to produce commitments.
 They are paired with the secrets, to ensure that a reoccuring secret will produce identical responses.
 If there are N secrets of M distinct values, there are M distinct randomizers.
-- The `responses` mimic the proof statement and are ordered as the secrets were ordered : If there are N secrets, there are N responses.
+- The `responses` are ordered as the secrets were ordered : for N secrets, there are N responses.

+#### Precommitments
+In the case of the `DLRepNotEqualProof` and `SignatureProof`, we make use of precommitments i.e parameters which are not known at the proof instantiation and are computed by the proving side.
+Therefore, they have to be sent explicitly in a preliminary round for interactive protocols, and as an additional attribute in non-interactive or simulation transcripts.

+The internal structure of these two proof classes is as follows:
+- The proof is built and its attributes set, but cannot run most methods
+- Upon processing of the precommitment, a separate and complete proof is constructed inside the main proof
+- All usual methods are redirected to this internal constructed proof.

+The `Prover` and `Verifier` work in the same way, embedding a `constructed_prover` (resp `constructed_verifier`).

+#### Tests and documentation
+We built the tests using pytest.
+To launch the tests you can simply run

+	python -m pytest

+from the root directory of the project.

+	bash create_pydoc.bash

+Will create the directory ./documentation and generate all the documentation in html format of the source code in ./compiler.

 [1] :  J. Camenisch and M. Stadler, “Proof systems for general statements about discrete logarithms,” Tech. rep. 260
 , Mar.
 1997

-[2] :  M. Chase, S. Meiklejohn, and G. Zaverucha, “Algebraic macs and keyed-verification anonymous credentials,” in Proceedings of the 2014
-ACM SIGSAC Conference on Computer and Communications Security .
-ACM, 2014, pp. 1205–1216.
+[2] :  R. Henry and I. Goldberg, “Thinking inside the BLAC box: smarter protocols for faster anonymous blacklisting,” in Proceedings of the 12th ACM workshop on Workshop on privacy in the electronic soci- ety.
+ACM, 2013, pp. 71–82.

+[3] : M. H. Au, W. Susilo, and Y. Mu, “Constant-size dynamic k-TAA,” in International Conference on Security and Cryptography for Networks.
+Springer, 2006, pp. 111–125.

+[4] D. Bernhard, O. Pereira, and B. Warinschi, “How not to prove yourself:
+Pitfalls of the Fiat-Shamir heuristic and applications to Helios,” in International Conference on the Theory and Application of Cryptology and Information Security.
+Springer, 2012, pp. 626–643.